markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 </body>
 ```

 Is there any ambiguity about what this block of code represents?
 Nope, it's a header, and we defined it as such using the HTML5 `<header>` tag.
 On a technical level, a `<header>` behaves exactly the same as a `<div>`.
-Its purpose is simply to convey meaning, not only to developers reading the code but to search engines who like to know which sections of a web page are more important than others.
+Its purpose is simply to convey meaning, not only to developers reading the code but to search engines who like to know which sections of a webpage are more important than others.

 We have another clearly distinct section in our layout at the very bottom: the footer.
 No coincidence, there's a semantic tag for that: